pistacchio/Dedalus/README.md

 To start off, you want you story to have a title, an introduction and a first page to print.

-A note before proceding: unlike other similar tools, Dedalus tries to be very story oriented, as opposed to world oriented.
+A note before proceeding: unlike other similar tools, Dedalus tries to be very story oriented, as opposed to world oriented.
 You are not going to generate the simulation of a virtual world with various locations to explore, but you're writing pages and paragraphs.
 Of course, you can map every page to a room (like in classic IFs and like shown in the sample game and, for simplicity, in this tutorial), but this is only a possibility.

 ``` xml
 <div id="story">